-(c) Early Case Assessment.
-The settlement judge must conduct a premediation telephonic or video conference with counsel and file an Early Case Assessment Report within 30 days of assignment.
-In that report, the settlement judge must inform the court whether the case is appropriate for the program or should be removed from the program.
-If the settlement judge reports that the case is not appropriate for the settlement conference program, the court may remove the case from the program and reinstate the timelines for requesting transcripts and briefing.
+[(b)] (c) Early Case Assessment.
+The settlement judge [shall] must conduct a pre-mediation telephon[e]ic or video conference with counsel and file an Early Case Assessment Report within 30 days of assignment.
+In that report, the settlement judge [shall] must inform the court whether the case is appropriate for the program or should be removed from the program.
+If the settlement judge reports that the case is not appropriate for the settlement conference program, the court may remove the case from the program and reinstate the timelines for requesting transcripts [under Rule 31].

-(d) Scheduling of Settlement Conference.
-Unless the Supreme Court removes the case from the settlement conference program or grants an extension of time, the settlement judge must hold an initial settlement conference within 120 days of assignment.
-If the appeal is subject to the provisions of Rule 3E, the initial settlement conference must be held within 45 days of assignment.
+[(e)] (d) Scheduling of Settlement Conference.
+Unless the Supreme Court removes the case from the settlement conference program [under Rule 16(b)] or grants an extension of time, the settlement judge [shall schedule a] must hold an initial settlement conference within [90] 120 days of assignment.
+If the [case involves child custody, visitation, relocation or guardianship issues] appeal is subject to the provisions of Rule 3E, the initial settlement conference [shall be scheduled] must be held within [60] 45 days of assignment.

-(e) Settlement Statement.
+[(d)] (e) Settlement Statement.

-- (1) Each party to the appeal must submit a settlement statement directly to the settlement judge 7 days prior to the settlement conference, unless otherwise directed by the settlement judge.
-A settlement statement must not be filed with the Supreme Court.
-Sections 1-4 must be served on the settlement judge and counsel for all other parties.
-Sections 5-9 must only be served on the settlement judge. - (2) A settlement statement is limited to 4,667 words, unless otherwise directed by the settlement judge, and must concisely state: (1) Relevant facts and procedural history; (2) Legal issues and arguments related to this dispute; (3) Past settlement discussions; (4) Names and representative capacities of attendees; (5) The goals and interests of the party filing the settlement statement; (6) A settlement proposal that the party believes would be fair or would be willing to make in order to conclude the matter; (7) Perceived goals and interests of the other parties; (8) Obstacles to settlement and proposals to overcoming them; (9) any other matters requested by the settlement judge or that may assist the settlement judge in conducting the settlement conference.
-Form 10 in the Appendix of Forms is a suggested form of a settlement statement.
+(1) Each party to the appeal [shall] must submit a settlement statement directly to the settlement judge [within 14 days from the date of the elerk's assignment notice] 7 days prior to the settlement conference, unless otherwise directed by the settlement judge.
+A settlement statement [shall] must not be filed with the Supreme Court [and shall not be served on opposing counsel].
+Sections 1-4 of the settlement statement must be served on the settlement judge and counsel for all other parties.
+Sections 5-9 must only be served on the settlement judge.

+(2) A settlement statement is limited to [10 pages] 4,667 words, unless otherwise directed by the settlement judge, and [shall] must concisely state: (1) [the] relevant facts and procedural history; (2) [the] legal issues [on appeal] and arguments related to this dispute; [(3) the argument supporting the party's position on appeal; (4) the weakest points of the party's position on appeal; (5)] (3) past settlement discussions; (4) names and representative capacities of attendees; (5) goals and interests of the party filing the settlement statement; (6) a settlement proposal that the party believes would be fair or would be willing to make in order to conclude the matter; (7) perceived goals and interests of the other parties; (8) obstacles to settlement and proposals to overcoming them; and [(6) all] (9) any other matters [which, in counsel's professional opinion,] requested by the settlement judge or that may assist the settlement judge in conducting the settlement conference.
+[Form 10 in the Appendix of Forms] The Settlement Statement Form on the Nevada Supreme Court website is a suggested form of a settlement statement.

 (f) Service.
-Papers or documents filed with the Supreme Court while a case is in the settlement program shall be served on all parties and the settlement judge.
+Papers or documents filed with the Supreme Court while a case is in the settlement program must be served on all parties and the settlement judge.

-(g) Settlement Conference.
-The settlement conference will be held at a time and place designated by the settlement judge.
+[(e)] (g) Settlement Conference.
+The settlement conference [shall] will be held at a time and place designated by the settlement judge.